braghimsistemas/suitup-php/docs/user-guide/getting-started/index.md

 [Here you can find all documentation needed to do it](https://www.docker.com/get-started).
 Remember that there are two features that you need to install: `Docker` and `Docker Compose`!

+!!! warning
-  > 1. Docker is one of the easyest way to init a Suitup project but maybe it's the hardest way to modify it because of the configurations made by `docker-compose.yml` file.
+    1. Docker is one of the easyest way to init a Suitup project but maybe it's the hardest way to modify it because of the configurations made by `docker-compose.yml` file.

-  > 2. We will assume that you are on linux (GNU system based).
+    2. We will assume that you are on linux (GNU system based).

 Walk to the folder where you want to install the project, maybe you already have Apache and PHP installed, but you don't need to put it on the localhost, actually you can install anywhere when